Bill-Wang994102/Bill-BluestampPortfolio/index.md

 I hope to implement a few more modules onto my smart mirror to improve the variety of functions my smart mirror can display.
 I'm also interested in adding a camera to the mirror or speakers and microphone so that I can code the Smart Mirror to react to certain sounds or movements.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 ```c++
 /* Config Sample